Paul Snow-Hansen

-Paul Snow-Hansen (born 3 September 1990, in Takapuna) is a New Zealand sailor.
+Paul Snow-Hansen (born 3 September 1990) is a New Zealand sailor.
 In 2016, he sailed in the 470 World Championships in San Isidro, Buenos Aires where he won a silver medal with Daniel Willcox.

 He was a competitor in the 470 class at the 2012 Summer Olympics with Jason Saunders.
 He competed with Daniel Willcox at the 2016 Summer Olympics.
 In 2021, Snow-Hansen and Willcox won the open men's 470 European Championship, sailed off Vilamoura in Portugal.

 Of Māori descent, Snow-Hansen affiliates to the Ngāpuhi iwi.